 Definition of kicker

-A kicker is an acolyte.
-The sidekick is used to split the prize pool when two players have the same pair.
-For example, if two players are down on 2-7-A-3-8, the player with AK will have a pair of aces and a kicker king and the player with AQ will have a pair of aces and a kicker queen.
-The player with AK will win the jackpot with his sidekick (kicker).
-There are always 5 cards in a Hold'em hand.
-If our two players previously with AK and AQ were now on a 5-5-6-7 board, it looks like each player has 2 pairs (a pair of 5s and a pair of 6s) with a kicker ace for the fifth card.
-Now the king and queen would no longer be considered.
+A kicker is a sidekick.
+The sidekick is used to break the pot when two players have the same pair.
+For example, if two players have 2-7-A-3-8 in the showdown, the player with AK will have a pair of aces and a king kicker and the player with AQ will have a pair of aces and a queen kicker.
+The player with AK wins the pot with his sidekick (kicker).
+We always consider 5 cards in a Hold'em hand.
+If our two players previously with AK and AQ were now on a 5-5-6-6-7 board, it looks like each player has 2 pairs (a pair of 5's and a pair of 6's) with an ace kicker for the fifth card.
+Now the king and queen would not be considered.

-One of the mistakes beginners make at the beginning is not to consider the kickers.
-This is a mistake that causes them to lose a lot of money.
-If you have a hand like A2 on A-5-5 and your opponent bets, it's okay to call.
-If the turn is an 8 and he's still betting, you can think about it, but let's say you call again.
-And if the river is a 9 and he still bets, it's very likely that our opponent has a better kicker than your 2 here and calling all 3 bets with a simple pair of aces and a bad kicker is certainly a loser versus the majority of the bad guys.
+One of the mistakes that beginner players make when they start out is not to consider kickers.
+This is a mistake that costs them a lot of money.
+If you have a hand like A2 on A-5-5 and your opponent bets, it is okay to call.
+If the turn is an 8 and he bets again, you can think about it, but let's say you call again.
+And if the river is a 9 and he still bets, it's very likely that our opponent has a better kicker than your 2 here and calling all 3 bets with a single pair of aces and a bad kicker is certainly losing versus the majority of villains.